TraceMachina/nativelink/README.md

 Unix based operating systems and Windows are fully supported.

 ## TL;DR

+If you have not updated Rust or Cargo recently, run:

+`rustup update`

 To compile and run the server:
 ```sh
 # --release causes link-time-optmization to be enabled, which can take a while